MEET THE BRADING SCHOOL GOVERNORS

 Mrs Pat Redfern

+I am very happy to be returning to the Governing Body at Brading C of E Primary, I expect many of the Key Stage 2 children and their families will remember me.
+Our family has lived and worked in Brading for many generations and we have been involved with several community projects.
+I am a member of St Mary’s Church and sing in the community choir.
+I have taught in Primary and High Schools on the mainland and here on the Island.
+I have taken up the role of governor because I believe in the importance of education in ensuring all the children in our school reach their full potential.
 Governors really can make a difference, challenging and supporting the work of the school.
 We play a strategic and integral part, working alongside the Headteacher and dedicated staff, determining a future vision for our school for the benefit of all the children in Brading.
-Drawing on my skills I Chair the Leadership and Management Committee, covering many aspects of the school, including finance, premises, health and safety, ensuring we are accountable to the children, parents and community we serve.
+Drawing on my skills I am an associate member of the Governing Board, covering many aspects of the school, including finance, premises, health and safety, ensuring we are accountable to the children, parents and community we serve.

 I am very pleased to have the opportunity to become a Governor at Brading School and look forward to working with the Headteacher, Staff and other Governors in furthering the education and well-being of all pupils.
 I am a member of St Mary’s Church and have actively worshipped there for many years.
 My roots are in Brading, having spent my whole childhood until my marriage living in the town.
 I have fond memories of being a pupil at Brading School.
 I have worked in education in various administrative capacities throughout my working life, initially at County Hall and then in the Middle and Primary School sectors.
 I intend to draw upon these experiences in my governing role.

 Mr Dave Piggott